 The cattle are now owned by Mona and John Loewen, who provide the labor and management.
-As we have gotten older we have reduced our herd to 25 bred females and raise another 20 embryo calves each year.
+As we have gotten older, we have reduced our herd to a few elite females, and we raise another 20-40 embryo calves each year.

-We have 3 children and 7 grandchildren who live in Texas, Tennessee, and Ohio so we put lots of miles on the car and our free time is spent visiting grandchildren.
+We have 3 children and 7 grandchildren who live in Texas, Tennessee, California and Utah so we put lots of miles on the car and our free time is spent visiting grandchildren.
 Since retiring, Mona and I have each been certified as personal financial counselors and work with families on their finances.
-Mona also teaches English as a Second Language.
-We have taught Sunday School classes and participate in the financial ministry of our church, having taught Dave Ramsey's Financial Peace University for a number of years.
+Mona also teaches English as a Second Language and US Citizenship Classes.

 The present cattle market and the demand for bulls have been great the last few years.
 When you add all the new breeding tools we have available, the cattle business is fun to be involved in.